html-sketchapp/html-sketchapp/e2e/README.md

 # E2E test for html-sketchapp

-This test runs html2asketch on `test-page.html` (via Puppeteer) and compares resulting `.asketch.json` file with the `expected.asketch.json`.
+`npm run e2e` runs `nodeToSketchLayers` and `nodeTreeToSketchPage` methods on all test pages from the `/tests` folder (using Puppeteer) and compares resulting JSON with the expected output from the `/expected` folder.

-If you made a legit change that breaks this test please update `expected.asketch.json` (see `run.js` for details).

-⚠️ Note that `expected.asketch.json` file is not a valid `.asketch.json` file.
+⚠️ Note that `.asketch.json` files from the `/expected` folder are not valid `.asketch.json` file.
 Random values are replaced with hardcoded strings (e.g. objectIDs), and some values are rounded to reduce test flakiness.

+## My change broke tests

+If you made a legit change that breaks these test please update files in the `/expected` folder (see `run.js` for details).

+## I want to add a test

+Please create a HTML file in `/tests` or add a new test case to existing HTML file (whichever makes more sense).
+After that, you can generate new `/expected/**/*.asketch.json` files.